 Once we receive your Registration Form, it will be reviewed to make sure all sections are complete and that you will be a good fit for the program(s) you have registered for.
 If all is in place, you will receive your acceptance and can become a client of Adoption STAR.
 Welcome!
-You will be assigned a Family Advocate to guide you through your journey, and if geographically feasible, will have an in person consultation meeting with them.
-If you are unable to meet in person, a Skype appointment will be scheduled.
+You will be assigned a Family Advocate to guide you through your journey.
+A new client consult will be arranged and may be conducted virtually.
 If you reside in NY, FL, or OH, you will begin discussing the start of the home study process with your Family Advocate.

 Adoption STAR believes a home study should involve an educational approach and we work hard to provide a welcoming and non-threatening home study process.
 We embrace adoption education and provide a comprehensive view of pre- and post-adoption topics and issues that greatly benefit our families throughout their journey.
 Our pre-adoption education class is offered several weekends per year and receives incredible praise from clients and professionals.
 We are thrilled to share the educational series with you!